hutamaaulia/atomic-displacement/README.md

 * the numerical accuracy of the calculated forces and Hessian;
 * the presence and origin of imaginary frequencies;
 * the treatment of translational and rotational modes;
-* and the physical interpretation of the calculated vibrational frequencies.
+* and the physical interpretation of the calculated vibrational frequencies and thermodynamics correction.

 ---